evericain01/personal-finance-management-system/README.md

 1. **Open the Project in IntelliJ IDEA:**
     - After cloning the project, open it in IntelliJ IDEA to start working on it.
-    - Launch IntelliJ IDEA.
-    - Select "Open" or "Import" on the welcome screen.
     - Navigate to the directory where you cloned the PFMS project.
     - Select the project folder and click "Open."

-   IntelliJ IDEA will import the project and set it up based on the configuration files found in the project directory.

 2. **Install Dependencies with Maven:**
     - The PFMS project uses Maven for dependency management.
 Once you've opened the project in IntelliJ IDEA, the IDE should automatically recognize the `pom.xml` file and start downloading the necessary dependencies.